ovh/cds/contrib/plugins/plugin-kafka-publish/README.md

     cat $1
 ```

 It run this script with the context file as first argument.
-SO you can get the json file, parse it and do what you whant with all the files.
+So you can get the json file, parse it and do what you whant with all the files and artifacts.

-Our examples will prompt:
+Our example will prompt:

 ```shell
     $ plugin-kafka-publish listen kafka.queue.ovh.net:9000 myapp.my-topic myapp.my-topic.cds.group myapp.my-topic.cds my-user  ************************ --pgp-decrypt ~/gpg.priv.asc --exec ./myScript.sh